Total Length: 110-125cm

 The great sword was definitely a knightly weapon, carried by the best, full-armoured warriors fighting on foot.
 It was still a quite new idea in 1314, so it probably would not have been that common at Bannockburn.
 Since it was a weapon used only by men-at-arms fighting on foot, the great sword would probably have been found only on the Scots side, in the hands of a few well-trained, battle-hardened Scottish knights.

 The great sword’s massive size was especially effective against tightly-packed ranks of men.
-Swung in great, bloody arches striking several men with each frightening stroke, it could destroy the shields and other weapons raised to oppose it, helping to cut through and break up the enemy formation.
+Swung in great, bloody arches striking several men with each frightening stroke, it could be used break up the enemy formation.